LunarG/VulkanSamples/API-Samples/window/docs/WSIWindow.md

 ### WSIWindow class
-The WSIWindow class creates a Vulkan window, and provides function calls to query keyboard and mouse state, as well as callbacks, to notify you of system events. (window / keyboard / mouse)
+The WSIWindow class creates a Vulkan window, and provides function calls to query keyboard and mouse state, as well as callbacks, to notify you of system events. (window / keyboard / mouse /touch-screen)
 #### The following query functions are provided:
- - GetKeyState : Get the current state of the specified keyboard key. (see "keycodes.h" for a list of key codes.)
+ - `GetKeyState :` Get the current state of the specified keyboard key. (see "keycodes.h" for a list of key codes.)
- - GetBtnState : Get the state of the specified mouse button (1-3)
+ - `GetBtnState :` Get the state of the specified mouse button (1-5)
- - GetMousePos : Get the current mouse position (x,y) within this window.
+ - `GetMousePos :` Get the current mouse position (x,y) within this window.
+ - `ShowKeyboard:` On Android, show the Soft-keyboard, and enable OnTextEvent.
+ - `Close .  .  . :` Close the window."

 #### The following event callbacks are provided:
- - OnMouseEvent : Mouse movement and button clicks
+ - `OnMouseEvent :` Mouse movement and button clicks
- - OnKeyEvent : Keyboard key-press and key-release events
+ - `OnKeyEvent . :` Keyboard key-press and key-release events
- - OnTextEvent : Keyboard Text input, using OS keyboard layout and language settings.
+ - `OnTextEvent. :` Keyboard Text input, using OS keyboard layout and language settings.
- - OnShapeEvent : Window move / resize events
+ - `OnShapeEvent :` Window move / resize events
+ - `OnFocusEvent :` Window gained / lost focus
+ - `OnTouchEvent :` Touch-screen events, tracking up to 10 fingers.

 ## Examples
 ### Example 1: Create a Vulkan instance and load extensions.